105hua/FMM-Clone/README.md

 Unfortunately, the original developer, Sanmatch, had a data loss and decided to release the project because he felt that because he was on his own, it would take too long to develop.
 Fortunately, I was able to help out with making the project Open-Source.

+As of 24th August 2020, I have decided to archive this repository due to inactivity.

 # Credits

 Sanmatch - Original Developer